sinovation/ZEN/README.md

 For help or issues using ZEN, please submit a GitHub issue.

-For personal communication related to ZEN, please contact Guimin Chen (`chenguimin@chuangxin.com`).
+For personal communication related to ZEN, please contact Yuanhe Tian (`yhtian94@gmail.com`).